RosieWatson/GreatStourSite/README.txt

 The user can also view specific history for a day on the map, by using the provided Date Picker.
 This will update the markers on the map with the average values for the day chosen.

+Alongside the map is our side bar, which displays data from each sensor / station shown on the map.
+Each tab panel shows the history of the sensor for the last 30 days (from the current real date), regardless of the date selected in the date picker.
+This data can be viewed in chart or paged-table form.

 We have a subscription service for flood warnings, that allows a user to subscribe to flood alerts based on their postcode.
 The user will be notified by email for any flood warnings that could affect them.
 - The user will only be notified about a flood once, UNLESS that flood has changed or details are updated